Perinatal Health Partners Southeast Georgia

 Evidence-levelEffective (About evidence-level criteria)

-Perinatal Health Partners (PHP) is an in-home nursing case management program for high-risk pregnant women with the goal of maximizing pregnancy outcomes for mothers and their newborns and decreasing the infant mortality rate and infant illnesses.
-Through assessments and care coordination, outcomes are improved for these women, many of whom face significant barriers to care.
+Perinatal Health Partners (PHP) is an in-home nursing case management program for high-risk pregnant individuals with the goal of maximizing pregnancy outcomes for mothers and their newborns and decreasing the infant mortality rate and infant illnesses.
+Through assessments and care coordination, outcomes are improved for these individuals, many of whom face significant barriers to care.

-Operating in the 11 southeast rural counties of Georgia, PHP partners with local OB/GYNs, birthing hospitals, county health departments, and others involved in perinatal care to identify early in the pregnancy those women considered high-risk.
-While only OB/GYNs, nurse practitioners, physician assistants, or primary care physicians are able to make referrals to the program, other healthcare professionals can fill out and submit a Patient Advocacy Form on behalf of the pregnant woman they would like to see participate in PHP.
+Operating in 12 southeast rural counties of Georgia, PHP partners with local OB/GYNs, birthing hospitals, county health departments, and others involved in perinatal care to identify early in the pregnancy those individuals considered high-risk.
+While only OB/GYNs, nurse practitioners, physician assistants, or primary care physicians are able to make referrals to the program, other healthcare professionals can fill out and submit a Patient Advocacy Form on behalf of the pregnant individual they would like to see participate in PHP.

-A woman is identified as being high-risk if she has:
+Individuals are identified as being high-risk if they have:

 - History of miscarriage or later pregnancy loss

 - Gestational diabetes or type 1 or type 2 diabetes

 - Incompetent cervix

 - A multiples pregnancy (more than one fetus) with complications